geek-sajjad/Bug-Tracker-app/Readme.md

-# Bug Tracker Application using Express Prisma and JWT and Passport and MongoDB Session Driver
+# Bug Tracker Application
+## Stack: Express Prisma and JWT and Passport and MongoDB Session Driver